 What We Do

 QueersInScience was born out of the Parkville Biomedical Precinct, Melbourne.
 We have since expanded to greater Melbourne and rural Victoria, laying the foundations for our national network.
-We are a thriving community of queer people in STEMM, holding regular professional and social events… even when they have to be virtual.
+We are a thriving community of queer people in STEMM, holding regular professional and social events.
 Join our mailing list below to stay up to date with all QueersInScience happenings in Victoria.

 Our Recent Events